-The School District of Omaha will accept a maximum of 24 students from other nations who come to Omaha via exchange programs officially recognized by the Board of Education.
-The students may be enrolled in any of the high school programs with the school district retaining the right to maintain an equitable distribution among the high schools.
-2. Exchange programs recognized by the Board of Education are:
+- The School District of Omaha will accept a maximum of 24 students from other nations who come to Omaha via exchange programs officially recognized by the Board of Education.
+The students may be enrolled in any of the high school programs with the school district retaining the right to maintain an equitable distribution among the high schools. - 2.
+Exchange programs recognized by the Board of Education are:

-A Micus B Young Life's International Student Exchange Program (8/13/01) Academic Year in USA Foreign Exchange Program (6/6/88) American Field Service American Institute for Foreign Study Scholarship Foundation (7/15/85) American Intercultural Student Exchange (7/18/83) American Scandinavian Student Exchange Program (10/19/81) ASPECT CCI: The Center for Cultural Interchange (8/13/01) CETUSA: Council of Educational Travel Council on International Exchange Cultural Homestav International Educational Foundation for Foreign Study (7/18/83) Educational Resource Development Trust (ERDT/Share!)
-(2/5/96) Global Insights Intercambio Internacional De Estudiantes, A.C.
-(12/7/92) International Christian Youth Exchange International Education Forum (4/6/92) International Student Exchange of Iowa, Inc. (7/20/92) International Student Exchange, Inc. (7/20/92) NACEL Cultural Exchanges (5/15/95) OCEAN: Organization for Cultural Exchange Among Nations (6/01) Pacific Intercultural Exchange Program of Academic Exchange (PAX) (10/23/95) Rotary International Youth Exchange United Studies Student Exchange (8/01/94) World Experience (8/20/90) World Heritage (7/19/93) Youth for Understanding
+Amicus International Student Exchange (6/3/13)

+Academic Year in America (6/3/13)

+American Field Service

+American Institute for Foreign Study Scholarship Foundation (7/15/85)

+American Intercultural Student Exchange (7/18/83)

+American Scandinavian Student Exchange Program (10/19/81)

+Aspect Foundation (6/3/13)

+CCI: The Center for Cultural Interchange (8/13/01)

+CETUSA: Council of Educational Travel

+CIEE Council on International Educational Exchange (6/3/13)

+Cultural Homestay International

+Education First Foundation for Foreign Study (6/3/13)

+Educational Resource Development Trust (ERDT/Share!)
+(2/5/96)

+Global Insights

+Intercambio Internacional De Estudiantes, A.C.
+(12/7/92)

+International Christian Youth Exchange

+International Education Forum (4/6/92)

+International Student Exchange, Inc. (7/20/92)

+NACEL Open Door, Inc. (6/3/13)

+OCEAN: Organization for Cultural Exchange Among Nations (6/01)

+Program of Academic Exchange (PAX) (10/23/95)

+Rotary Youth Exchange (6/3/13)

+STS Foundation (6/3/13)

+United Studies Student Exchange (8/01/94)

+World Experience (8/20/90)

+World Heritage (7/19/93)

+Youth for Understanding

 - 3. Other organizations will be considered upon their timely application for review by the Board of Education.
 Application for permission to operate must be filed with the secretary's office at least two months in advance of any anticipated student placement. - 4.
 No other organizations will be allowed tuition waivers.
 Participation of nonapproved programs will be only on a tuition basis. - 5.
 No student will be enrolled until all standards for admission have been cleared through the office of the assistant superintendent for Student and Community Services.

-Information such as the student's name, nationality, age, sponsor's name and address, etc. shall be supplied at that time. - 6.
+- Information such as the student's name, nationality, age, sponsor's name and address, etc. shall be supplied at that time. - 6.
 Admission of exchange students new to the United States will be made only at the beginning of a semester.
 All arrangements for admission in the fall semester must be concluded by August 1, prior to the beginning of the school term.
 All placement arrangements for admission to the second semester must be completed by December 1.
 No placements will be made during the course of a semester. - 7.
-Exchange students must agree to abide by the policies and regulations of the School District of Omaha and the high school they are attending.

-- 8. At the time of admission to the Omaha Public Schools, the exchange student must be at least 15 years old, but not older than 18 years 6 months (as of the beginning of the program), and must not have completed more than 11 years of primary and secondary education (exclusive of kindergarten). - 9.
+Exchange students must agree to abide by the policies and regulations of the School District of Omaha and the high school they are attending. - 8.
+At the time of admission to the Omaha Public Schools, the exchange student must be at least 15 years old, but not older than 18 years 6 months (as of the beginning of the program), and must not have completed more than 11 years of primary and secondary education (exclusive of kindergarten). - 9.
 If possible, organizations should avoid the placement of more than one child of a particular nationality in the same high school. - 10.
 Exchange students are encouraged to assist in some manner the curriculum of the Omaha school they are attending; i.e., assist with language classes, history classes, etc.